NetApp-openstack-dev/openstack-docs/source/openstack-overview/section_releases-distribution.rst

 ====================================

 OpenStack’s major release cadence switched from every three months to six months starting with the Essex release.
-The Stein release date is tentative as of the date of this writing.
+The Ussuri release date is tentative as of the date of this writing.
 Successive releases are alphabetically incremented.
-Hence, the release intended for April of 2019, by convention, will start with the letter “S.”
+Hence, the release intended for May of 2020, by convention, will start with the letter “U.”

 +------------+------------------+
 | Release    | Date             |